askesvane/VisualAnalytics/assignment3_EdgeDetection/README.md

 To draw draw the green contours, I have used openCV to change the image into greyscale and subsequently blurred the image (gaussian) with a 5x5 kernel.
 I found the letters with canny edge detection defining the lower and upper boundaries as 75 and 140.
 I used openCV's findContours() and drawContours() to apply green contours around the letters.

 ## Results and evaluation
 The output images can be found in the folder 'img'.
 I successfully managed to draw a rectangle as well as crop the image.
 I managed to capture every letter in the image and draw green contours around them.
+The three images are saved in the folder 'img' as 'image_with_ROI.jpg', 'image_cropped.jpg', and 'image_letters.jpg'.
 However, I did not manage to exclude everything but the letters because some darker fissures were within the threshold to be detected.
 By increasing the threshold to overcome this problem, I would augment the risk of not detecting less pronounced letters.

 ## Repository structure and files
 This repository has the following directory structure: